 Step 2: Configure an Export Task

-Once you’ve installed Entry Automation, you’ll notice a new Entry Automation tab in the Form Settings section.
+Once you’ve installed Entry Automation, you’ll notice a new Entry Automation tab in the Form Settings page.
 Head to this tab and click Add New to set up a new Entry Automation task.

 On the next window, you can add a task name to tell you what the new task will do.
 You can also choose a task type: manually, scheduled, or on form submission.
-If you want to schedule Gravity Forms to automatically export to Excel at set intervals, click on Scheduled.
+If you want to automatically schedule the Gravity Forms export to Excel at set intervals, click on Scheduled.
 Next, click Export Entries.

 Step 3: Set the Scheduling Options

 Next, you can choose when and how frequently you want to automatically export your form data to excel.
 You do this by configuring the scheduling settings.

 Under the Start Running Task dropdown, you can select when you first want the export task to run.
 For example, you might want to export data straight away, or in an hour.

 Under the Frequency dropdown, you can select how often you want the export task to run after the first instance.
 You have a ton of options here.
 You can schedule it to run at set intervals (e.g., every few hours, days, weeks, etc.).
 Alternatively, you can schedule it to run on specific days of the week/month.

 For example, depending on how busy your WordPress site is, you might want to only run export tasks on weekends, or on the last week of the month.
 You get the idea!